salieri11/concord-bft/README.md

 55
 ```

-Copy 32 bytes of passed in data (function args), starting at 0, to storage position 1:
+Copy 32 bytes of passed in data, starting at 0, to storage position 1:
 ```
 60 00
 35